Players (2012 film): Filming

-The third schedule of shooting, which was the longest and most important, began on April 2011 in parts of Siberia, St Petersburg and Murmansk.
+The third schedule of shooting, which was the longest and most important, began in April 2011 in parts of Siberia, St Petersburg and Murmansk.
 For the shooting in Siberia, the directors had a lot of difficulty acquiring permission.
 Similarly, they had also faced several problems during the shooting in New Zealand.
 Describing this ordeal, Mustan Burmawalla said, "We had to seek lot of permissions for a traffic jam scene to be shot in New Zealand and that took a long time.
 While, in Russia we faced language problem, we appointed about 25 interpreters.
-We needed them to help us about basic things like where to go to eat etc,".
+We needed them to help us about basic things like where to go to eat etc.,".
 Owing to the difficulty allotting dates, Bachchan had to leave another project by Ram Gopal Varma titled Department, whom Varma would later blame for the dismal performance of the film at the box office.
 The sequences involving the train were directed by Filmfare award winning, stunt director Allan Amin.
 Bachchan refused to have a body double for the scenes and performed all the dangerous stunts himself.
 During the sequence, he had to balance himself atop two trains which were travelling at approximately 100 km/h.
 He hit his head on a rod on top of the train, but still managed to complete the scene.
 During another scene Bachchan was left hanging by a rack on the train for around 20 hours.
 While filming took place there, a group of Russian soldiers learnt that an Indian film was shooting nearby and joined the crew on the sets and requested to meet all the stars.